Protofy-xyz/Protofy/README.md

 You can use this as a base to fast prototype Apps, webs, IoT systems, automations or APIs.
 Based on: Protofy (protoflow + visualui + protolib + protodevices) + Expo + Next.js + Tamagui + Solito + Express + Aedes + Redbird + Many other amazing packages

-You can think of protofy as a Wordpress but based in react and javascript and some features from supabase, plus visual widget editors to edit source code inside the admin panel itself and a a visual editor for react pages (wysiwyg).
+You can think of **Protofy** as a Wordpress but based in **react** and **javascript** and some features from supabase, plus visual widget editors to edit source code inside the admin panel itself and a a visual editor for react pages (wysiwyg).

 A ultra-extensible CMS with supercharged capabilities, mobile support and IoT support (esp32 thanks to esphome).

 ## 📦 Included packages

 ![devices-package](https://github.com/Protofy-xyz/Protofy/blob/assets/device-1.gif?raw=true)

-- `Protoflow` LowCode interactive diagram system for Javascript and typescript)
+- `Protoflow` LowCode interactive diagram system for Javascript and Typescript
-- `VisualUI` What you see is what you get for react,like FlutterFlow but for react
+- `VisualUI` What you see is what you get (wysiwyg) for react, like FlutterFlow but for react
 - `Protolib` Protofy Framework on top of react, express and tamagui
-- `Express` API system (With automatic CRUD creation)
+- `Express` API system based on NodeJS (With automatic CRUD creation)
 - `Aedes` mqtt server
 - `Redbird` http reverse proxy
 - [Tamagui](https://tamagui.dev) 🪄